amolenk/dapr-hands-on/Assignment02/step-by-step.md

 1. Open the `Assignment 2` folder in this repo in VS Code.

-2. Open a command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.
+2. Open a new command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.

 3. Add a reference to the dapr client for .NET version 0.10.0-preview01: